 Create an Event Hub using the Azure CLI

-Your team has decided to leverage the capabilities of the Azure Event Hubs to manage and process the increasing transaction volumes coming through your system.
+Your team has decided to use the capabilities of Azure Event Hubs to manage and process the increasing transaction volumes coming through your system.

 An Event Hub is an Azure resource, so your first step is to create a new hub in Azure and configure it to meet the specific requirements of your applications.

 Azure Event Hubs is a cloud-based, event-processing service can receive and process millions of events per second.
 Event Hubs acts as a front door for an event pipeline, to receive incoming data and stores this data until processing resources are available.

 An entity that sends data to the Event Hubs is called a publisher, and an entity that reads data from the Event Hubs is called a consumer or a subscriber.
 Azure Event Hubs sits between these two entities to divide the production (from the publisher) and consumption (to a subscriber) of an event stream.
 This decoupling helps to manage scenarios where the rate of event production is much higher than the consumption.
 The following illustration shows the role of an Event Hub.

 An event is a small packet of information (a datagram) that contains a notification.
 Events can be published individually, or in batches, but a single publication (individual or batch) can't exceed 256 KB.

 Event publishers are any application or device that can send out events using either HTTPS or Advanced Message Queuing Protocol (AMQP) 1.0.